Weak is what we feel when we are in the process of resisting vulnerability.

 But it might be for you.
 Because vulnerable people are more likely to see straight through man’s shit, and more likely to keep real friends, not “followers”.

 Best of all, vulnerability gives us the gift of owning ourselves, and not getting hooked by other people’s judgments, and attempted manipulations of us.

 I was about to snap back at him because I felt humiliated.
-But I stopped; something told me to wake the hell up.
+But I stopped; something told me to wake up.

 You know what happened next, don’t you?
 I forgot to cut the tag off and went to the gym with the tag still on.